Top 10 Most Expensive Spices in 2025: Prices, Uses & Buying Guide

 #8 Nutmeg – A Double Delight

-Nutmeg and mace come from the same fruit!
-Nutmeg is the seed, while mace is the lacy covering.
+Nutmeg costs $5-$12 per ounce and comes from the same fruit as mace (the lacy covering).
 Both are fragrant, warming, and perfect for winter baking or creamy sauces.
+Seasonal harvest and labor-intensive seed processing drive its cost.

 Nutmeg seeds and mace on cutting board